Written By Cycling Enthusiasts

 I always tell them the Beginners Group does around an hour to an hour and half of riding which is no more than what most people do in a gym or Some sort of Fitness Class.

 I tell them we will do a nice steady flat route for a start if a complete beginner comes along one week and see how they go, no Pressure.
+Read more about riding in a group by british cycling.

 Our Club usually has 3 or 4 Groups on a Saturday Morning going from our local Sports Club at 9.30am.
 I take the beginners/improvers then there’s a group that will do around 15 to 17mph and another Group or two that will be a bit quicker.
 All our Saturday Rides are kind of a Social Ride Encouraging each other.